zqb7/install-software/README.md

-# auto-install-software
+# install-software
-One-click installation of common software
+Install software with one line of command